LabKey/gradlePlugin/README.md

 * Modify incubating git tasks to account for git modules not in optionalModules and testAutomation repo
 * Don't use yarn if there is a package-lock.json file.
+* Add listNodeProjects task for showing which projects are are using node in their build and which package manager
+* Add links for both yarn and npm binaries

 ### version 1.6.2
 *Release*: 25 Jun 2019